contexted-js/core/docs/usage/functional.md

 ## Explain

 Contexted exports a function named registerRoute.
-It generates a handler functio, and subscribes it:
+It generates a handler function, and subscribes it:

 ```ts
 type UnsubscribeFunction = () => boolean | Promise<boolean>;